20 Different Types of Fruits Explained

 The monkey ladder (Entada gigas) carries the essential legumes, which can grow 2 meters (6.6 feet) long.

-There are a variety of legume fruits, including beans, peas, and lentils, which offer a range of health benefits.
-These fruits are a good source of protein and fiber.
+A variety of legume fruits, including beans, peas, and lentils, offer a range of health benefits.
+These fruits are also a good source of protein and fiber.

 They also contain antioxidants and phytochemicals that can protect against chronic diseases.